 1. The Family Tax Cut.
-If you are married or in a common law relationship, and have children under 18 years old, then you are eligible for the Family Tax Cut.
-This new credit allows the higher income earning spouse to transfer up to $50,000 of his/or income to the lower income earning spouse.
-By doing so, your family will pay less taxes overall, because the lower income earning spouse is taxed at a lower rate.
+If you are married or in a common-law relationship, and have children under 18 years old, then you are eligible for the Family Tax Cut.
+This new credit allows the higher-income earning spouse to transfer up to $50,000 of his/or income to the lower-income earning spouse.
+By doing so, your family will pay fewer taxes overall, because the lower-income earning spouse is taxed at a lower rate.
 The maximum tax credit allowable under the Family Tax Cut is $2,000.

 3. Adoption Expenses.
 The maximum amount that you can claim for eligible adoption expenses has increased from $10,000 to $15,000 for the 2014 tax year.